RepRapLtd/Word-frequency/README.md

 If someone wants to write a simple GUI for this and hit me with a pull request, that would be great!

+It should also be quite simple to make it work for languages other than English.
+The wordfreq package has multilingual support.

-This program was written by GPT4 under instruction from me (Adrian Bowyer).
+This program was written by GPT4 under instruction from me, Adrian Bowyer.

 Licence: GPL